Grain Free Lime Pie Bars (refined sugar free option)

 Milk: I have made this recipe with homemade cashew milk and Native Forest "Simple" coconut milk, both turned out great.
 Both are guar gum and carrageenan free, which I talk about why I don't eat HERE.

-Sugar: use cane sugar, not coconut sugar.
-The coconut sugar adds a caramel flavor.
-Also if vegan us a bone char free cane sugar, I like the brand Wholesome.
+Sugar: you can sub the cane sugar for coconut sugar but the flavor will be slightly like caramel.
+Also, if vegan us a bone char free cane sugar, I like the brand Wholesome.